pulumi/docs/content/blog/deploying-minecraft-on-azure/index.md

 Let's go step by step through the process:

-[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) hold all the resources that you use in a building infrastructure on Azure.
+[Resource groups](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/manage-resource-groups-portal) hold all the resources that you use for building infrastructure on Azure.
 They can contain all the resources for your Azure infrastructure or only the resources that you want to manage together.
 Resource groups let you deploy, update, and delete resources as a group.

 Declaring a resource group with Pulumi is straightforward and requires a name and the location of the region.